House votes to formalize Biden impeachment inquiry

 Hunter Biden gives a forceful denial in rare public statement

-The vote comes hours after Hunter Biden failed to appear for a closed-door deposition with the House Oversight Committee.
+The vote came hours after Hunter Biden failed to appear for a closed-door deposition with the House Oversight Committee.

 In a rare press conference on Capitol Hill Wednesday, Biden told reporters that he is willing to testify in a public hearing, but not behind closed doors.